-Indicate effective term and year course would first be offered and planned frequency of offering thereafter: Fall 2012, offered semesterly (NOTE: There is a two-term wait for implementation of any new course.)
-Indicate if there is a waiver required: TYES NO Will this be a required or elective course in the curriculum?
+Fall 2012, offered semesterly (NOTE: There is a two-term wait for implementation of any new course.)
+Indicate if there is a waiver required: YES NO Will this be a required or elective course in the curriculum?
 Required Elective What is the probable enrollment when offered?
 Estimate 50 Which of your present CFL faculty have the expertise to offer this course?
-Eric Gedajlovic Stephanie Bertels Andrew von Nordenflycht and the second of the second o Are there any proposed student fees associated with this course other than tuition fees?
+Eric Gedajlovic Stephanie Bertels Andrew von Nordenflycht Are there any proposed student fees associated with this course other than tuition fees?
 YES NO (If yes, attach mandatory supplementary fee approval form.)
 RESOURCE IMPLICATIONS NOTE: Senate has approved (\$.93-11) that no new course should be approved by Senate until funding has been committed for necessary library materials.
 Each new course proposal must be accompanied by a library report and, if appropriate, confirmation that funding arrangements have been addressed.
-Burnaby/Surrey Campus where course will be taught Library report status N/A Provide details on how existing instructional resources will be redistributed to accommodate this new course.
+Burnaby/Surrey Campus where course will be taught Library report status_N/A Provide details on how existing instructional resources will be redistributed to accommodate this new course.
 For example, will another course be eliminated or will the frequency of offering of other courses be reduced; are there changes in pedagogical style or class sizes that allow for this additional course offering?
-No changes List any outstanding resource issues to be addressed prior to implementation: space, laboratory equipment, etc: None Articulation agreement reviewed?
+No changes List any outstanding resource issues to be addressed prior to implementation: space, laboratory equipment, etc: Articulation agreement reviewed?
 YES NO Not applicable OTHER IMPLICATIONS None